michalmaksymow/project-euler/README.md

 Project Euler Solutions
 =======================

 My collection of code for solving Project Euler problems.
-I solve Project Euler problems for self-development purposes, to practicse problem solving and become a better programmer.
+I solve Project Euler problems for self-development purposes, mainly to gain expertise in algorithms and data structures, practicse problem solving and become a better programmer.

 Every problem in this list is solved in C++ programming language.
 Some problems have detailed mathematical explanations or proofs in the comments.